 - Z is for Zebra.
 You've worked your way through the whole alphabet.

 About The Crochet Appliques

 At the beginning of each crochet pattern, Sarah shares some suggestions for what she might do with that particular pattern.
 For example, she notes that the crochet jellyfish pattern could be used to create a set of jellyfish strung together for a sea-themed party.
-Her ideas are a great starting point, which you can use a springboard for your own projects.
+Her ideas are a great starting point that you can use a springboard for your projects.